 Ones to watch: Fuego Mediterranean Wine bar and Restaurant

-This exciting new eaterie (set to open in September) has been created with the help of prominent north east restaurateur, Terry Laybourne of the 21 Hospitality Group, as well as Fenwick’s executive chef Kelly Richardson.
-His wealth of culinary experience includes Girasol, a Michelin star restaurant in Moraira, Spain and Bodega de Tapas, a London Time Out top 50
+This exciting new eaterie (set to open in September in the foodhall) has been created with the help of prominent north east restaurateur, Terry Laybourne of the 21 Hospitality Group, as well as Fenwick’s executive chef Kelly Richardson.
+His wealth of culinary experience includes Girasol, a Michelin star restaurant in Moraira, Spain and Bodega de Tapas, a London Time Out top 50 bar in Camden.

 “I’ve always had a passion for Mediterranean food,” Kelly explains.
 “The Fuego menu is centred on ‘small plates’ or Mediterranean tapas, allowing customers the opportunity to enjoy a light snack or create a full meal alongside hand stretched pizzas, which will be our signature hero offer.”